Magic: The Gathering rules: Beginning and ending the game

 Each player uses their own deck to play the game.
-In most formats, a deck must have a minimum of 60 cards; there is no maximum deck size but a player must be able to shuffle their deck without assistance.
+In most formats, a deck must have a minimum of 60 cards; there is no maximum deck size.
 Some formats have exceptions or additional limitations to these rules.
 In tournaments, players may be allowed to use a sideboard containing up to 15 cards that can be swapped for cards in the main deck in between games.

 At the beginning of a game, each player shuffles their deck and draws seven cards to form their starting hand.
 The players may choose to mulligan if they do not like their starting hand.

 A player wins the game by eliminating all opponents.
 Players typically begin the game with 20 life and generally lose when their life-total reaches zero or they run out of cards in their deck, although there are other ways of losing the game.